MicrosoftDocs/visualstudio-docs/docs/install/troubleshooting-network-errors.md

 ---

 # Troubleshooting network errors in Visual Studio
-Sometimes, thing can go wrong.
-We're here to help.
 We've got solutions for the most typical network- or proxy-related errors that you might encounter when you install or use Visual Studio behind a firewall or a proxy server.

-## Error: “Proxy authorization Required”
+## Error: “Proxy authorization required”

 This error generally occurs when users are connected to the internet through a proxy server, and the proxy server blocks the calls that Visual Studio makes to some network resources.